idvorkin/idvorkin.github.io/_d/facebook.md

 ### Monorepo

-Peculiar when you come from large companies other then Google.
+Peculiar when you come from large companies other than Google.

 ### Mercurial instead of git

-Partially because of the choice of Mono Repo, FB needed to push changes back to community, git didn't want to take them so they pushed them to Mercurial.
+Partially because of the choice of Monorepo, FB needed to push changes back to the community, git didn't want to take them so they pushed them to Mercurial.
 Sadly, mercurial lost (which is a shame, as I think Mercurial was better).

 ### No job title bias